radian-software/straight.el/README.md

     (straight-use-package 'use-package)

-Now `use-package` will use `straight.el` to automatically install missing packages if you provide `:ensure t`:
+Now `use-package` will use `straight.el` to automatically install missing packages if you provide `:straight t`:

     (use-package el-patch
-      :ensure t)
+      :straight t)

-You can still provide a custom recipe for the package using the `:recipe` keyword:
+You can still provide a custom recipe for the package:

     (use-package el-patch
-      :ensure t
-      :recipe (el-patch :type git :host github :repo "your-name/el-patch" :upstream (:host github
+      :straight (el-patch :type git :host github :repo "your-name/el-patch" :upstream (:host github
                                      :repo "raxod502/el-patch")))

-Specifying `:ensure` is unnecessary if you set `use-package-always-ensure` to a non-nil value.
+Specifying `:straight t` is unnecessary if you set `straight-use-package-by-default` to a non-nil value.

-`use-package` has support for deferred package installation, and this is also supported by `straight.el`.
-For example:

-    (use-package dockerfile-mode
-      :ensure t
-      :defer-install t
-      :mode "Dockerfile.*\\'")

-When you first open a `Dockerfile`, you will be prompted `Install package "dockerfile-mode"?`.
-If you answer yes, the package will be installed and you will immediately have syntax highlighting and all the other features of `dockerfile-mode`.

 To learn more, see the documentation on